Oneida Indian Nation Members Kristen and Kathryn Halbritter Follow Their Undergraduate Studies to Pursue Advanced Degrees in Medicine

 “I hope to come back home to serve our people,” Kathryn said.
 Previously, she had worked at the Oneida Indian Nation’s Health Services as a medical scribe for Dr. Ratnakumar Seelan Newton.
 “My time at Health Services was invaluable and reinforced my decision to apply to medical school.
 I wouldn’t trade it for anything.
 The whole team was encouraging and supportive through the whole process.”

-Meanwhile, Kristin heads to Iowa in early August to start veterinary school.
+Meanwhile, Kristen heads to Iowa in early August to start veterinary school.
 Her program is also four years.

 “I will graduate with a Doctor of Veterinary Medicine,” she said excitedly.
 “I’ve always wanted to be a vet and it’s always been my goal.”